algorandfoundation/docs/docs/features/asa.md

 **Authorized by**: The account that holds the asset to be transferred.

 Assets can be transferred between accounts that have opted-in to receiving the asset.
-These are analagous to standard payment transactions but for Algorand Standard Assets.
+These are analogous to standard payment transactions but for Algorand Standard Assets.

 ``` javascript tab="JavaScript"
     // Transfer New Asset: